lino-framework/lino/docs/dev/ad.rst

     Set this to True if actions should send debug messages to the client.
     These will be shown in the client's Javascript console only.

+  .. attribute:: is_demo_site

+    When this is `True`, then this site runs in "demo" mode.
+    "Demo mode" means:

+    - the welcome text for anonymous users says "This demo site has X users, they all have "1234" as password", followed by a list of available usernames.

+    Default value is `True`.
+    On a production site you will of course set this to `False`.

+    See also :attr:`demo_fixtures`.

   .. attribute:: demo_fixtures

     The list of fixtures to be loaded by the :manage:`initdb_demo` command.

+  .. attribute:: time_format_extjs
+    """
+    Format (in ExtJS syntax) to use for displaying dates to the user.
+    If you change this setting, you also need to override :meth:`parse_time`.
+    """

+  .. attribute:: date_format_extjs
+    """
+    Format (in ExtJS syntax) to use for displaying dates to the user.
+    If you change this setting, you also need to override :meth:`parse_date`.
+    """

+  .. attribute:: alt_date_formats_extjs

+    """
+    Alternative date entry formats accepted by ExtJS Date widgets.
+    """

   .. attribute:: use_davlink